shasank-periwal/de-interview-prep/README.md

 # 🚀 Data Engineering Interview Preparation

-Welcome to your one-stop resource for **Data Engineering Interview Preparation**.
-This repository is a comprehensive collection of notes, questions, coding challenges, and system design concepts designed to help you crack DE interviews at top-tier tech companies.

-Whether you are brushing up on SQL, diving deep into Spark internals, or preparing for the behavioral rounds, you'll find structured resources here.
+This repository contains notes from tutorials I watched, documentation I read, and whatever was asked during my interview process.
+Consider it an all-rounder guide, but feel free to fork it and add whatever you require.

 -----

 ## 🏁 Getting Started

-Use this repository as a roadmap.
 You can navigate through the folders based on your weak areas or follow the structure for a holistic review.

 1.  **Clone the repo** to your local machine to run code snippets (especially for Python/Spark).
 2.  **Star the repo** to save it for future reference.